rominalodolo/GitHubSearchProject/README.md

 ## Netlify Link

-A link to the working website application, depolyed Netlify:
+A link to the working website application, deployed Netlify:
 [?](?)

 ### `npm start`